Ponta Delgada: Transport

 Three bus routes operate in the city on weekdays from 07:00 to 19:00.
 Line A runs in the western part of town, line B in the central/north, and line C in the east.
 There are bus services between Ponta Delgada and most other towns on the island, but usually only a few times a day.
 City services and island-wide services are both accessible along "Avenida D. Infante Henriques" and conveniently accessible from major sites in Ponta Delgada.
 Up to date schedules are available at bus stops and the tourist office.
 Distances on the island are short with journeys rarely longer than 90 minutes.

 Education

 Ponta Delgada is home to the central nucleus of the University of the Azores, a multi-disciplinary institution that ranges from courses in tourism, computer engineering, social sciences and business management.
-From its principal campus in São Pedro, the rectory manages three poles spread throughout the Azores, including Horta (with courses in Marine Biology, affiliated with the Department of Oceangraphy and Fishing) and Angra do Heroísmo (with a broad course calendar of courses in teaching, business and agricultural sciences).
+From its principal campus in São Pedro, the rectorate manages three poles spread throughout the Azores, including Horta (with courses in Marine Biology, affiliated with the Department of Oceangraphy and Fishing) and Angra do Heroísmo (with a broad course calendar of courses in teaching, business and agricultural sciences).